SS William C. Moreland: Aftermath

-William C. Morelands stern was moved to the Canadian Pacific Railway dock in Windsor, Ontario, on 29 November, where it sat for almost a year, occasionally being pumped free of water by Manistique.
+Next, William C. Morelands stern was moved to the Canadian Pacific Railway dock in Windsor, Ontario, on 29 November, where it sat for almost a year, occasionally being pumped free of water by Manistique.
 Eventually, the Canadian Pacific Railway demanded the hulk's removal.
 Manistique and S. M. Fischer arrived on 7 October 1913, to pump the wreck dry, and tow it up to Port Huron.
 Arriving on 17 October, William C. Morelands stern was deposited within the Reid boneyard, where it remained for another two years.
 In late 1915, the engine and boilers of the stern section were returned to an operable state.